 Ursin has 20 points, No. 9 Baylor beats Oklahoma State 77-58

-STILLWATER, Okla.
-(AP) -- Baylor returned to its typical dominance against Oklahoma State.
+STILLWATER, Okla. — Baylor returned to its typical dominance against Oklahoma State.

 Moon Ursin scored 20 points and the ninth-ranked Lady Bears recovered from a rare loss to beat the Cowgirls 77-58 on Wednesday night.